LeetLLM

 When the user tries to hijack the bot

 Delimiters and instruction hierarchy improve prompting, but they don't turn arbitrary natural-language content into a hard authorization boundary.
-Tool permissions and data-access checks must remain outside the model.
+Tool permission boundaries and data-access checks must remain outside the model.

 when-the-user-tries-to-hijack-the-bot.py